mathstuf/abagames-gunroar/README.md

 but only with GDC; GCC is fine).

-Once the toolchain is built, build all of the required Derelict libraries (Util, SDL2, GL3, and [Android][derelict-android]) configure a CMake build using a `CMAKE_TOOLCHAIN_FILE` argument pointing to a CMake script setting the compiler, linker, archiver, etc. just built above.
+Once the toolchain is built, build all of the required Derelict libraries (Util, SDL2, and GL3) configure a CMake build using a `CMAKE_TOOLCHAIN_FILE` argument pointing to a CMake script setting the compiler, linker, archiver, etc. just built above.
 An example file is provided in the repository as `src/android/toolchain.cmake` which just needs a few variables set.
 SDL and SDL\_mixer will be downloaded and built using the NDK.

 [gunroar]: http://www.asahi-net.or.jp/~cs8k-cyu/windows/gr_e.html
 [derelict]: https://github.com/DerelictOrg